dunice-potapov/inboxProject/README.md

 Now browse to the app at `http://localhost:5000`.

+*Please be sure that you allow popups in your browser for sing in to Google account*

 You will see the list of latest emails from your Gmail account divided by categories: Today, Yesterday, This week, This year, Before this year

 If you want to see more emails please scroll down it will autoload next 15 emails.